Cloth diapering for beginners – what we learned in our first year. How to start, what it costs, what you need and what to do about the poop.

 Because newborns go through a lot of diapers, my favorite for them is to just use prefolds folded and laid inside of a diaper cover.
 One of my favorite places for prefolds is Green Mountain Diapers.
 They are affordable and great quality.
 If you’re just getting started with a newborn a couple dozen of their Clotheez “Newborn” (orange edge) prefolds and some X-Small Thirsties Hook and Loop (velcro) covers would be a great way to start!

-At the time of this post if you got 2 dozen (24) of the Clotheez Newborn prefolds and 5 Thirsties X-Small covers it would only cost you $107.50 to start.
+If you got 2 dozen (24) of the Clotheez Newborn prefolds and 5 Thirsties X-Small covers it shouldn’t cost much to start, probably just over $100.
 With this size stash you’d have to do a load of diapers every 2-3 days which is as long as I like to wait even when I have more diapers.

 Velco vs Snaps